Referred Pain Map

 What is a Referred Pain Map?

 When patients complain of persistent lower back pain, you know as a healthcare provider that the root cause isn't always where the pain is felt most intensely.
-Referred pain is a unique type of discomfort perceived at a location different from the site of the painful stimulus.
+Referred pain occurs at a location different from the site of the painful stimulus, as opposed to local pain, which is felt where the actual source is.

 The central nervous system and the spinal cord play pivotal roles in this intriguing process.
 Pain signals from one part of the body can travel along nerve pathways and create sensations in another seemingly unrelated area.
 Patients can be surprised when they learn that shoulder, muscle, and jaw pain in various regions can be due to issues elsewhere in the body.